top of page

 MIND CONTROL: MANAGING YOUR MENTAL HEALTH DURING COVID-19

-A no-cost course about anxiety and anxiety management by Professor Steve Joordens of University of Toronto.
-Enrolment opens March 30.
+A course about anxiety and anxiety management by Professor Steve Joordens of University of Toronto.
+Enrolment remains open.

 Stressed Woman